 Lamentations of Judas

-Angolan veterans who once fought in white South Africa's colonial wars are the protagonists in a film about betrayal, free will and repentance.
+Black Angolan soldiers once fought white South Africa's colonial war.
+Now they are the protagonists in a film about betrayal, free will and repentance.

 Original title: LAMENTATIONS OF JUDAS